helloluxi/Snakebird-Solver/readme.md

 In `SnakebirdSolver.csproj`, you can add the following options into `DefineConstants`:

-+ `UseBigInt`: Use 128-bit integer instead of 64-bit integer to store a state, which is ~~usually~~ unnecessary;
++ `UseBigInt`: Use 128-bit integer instead of 64-bit integer to store a state, which is useless by now;
 + `CheckIntermediate`: Print the intermediate states every 100000 searches, which is useful for adjusting the heuristic parameters by observing the search process;

 ## Notes

++ Great thanks to github copilot, without which I may never write this readme file.
 + The level star-4 can be solved much faster if custom pruning is added (i.e. disallowing iron frames to touch the ground), but it's hard to write the pruning rules in json file;
 + Possible future work: store positions in cache just like shape;
 + You may need to manually select a larger value for `shapeKeyLength` is the error `Shape Key Overflow` or `Too many bits used` occurs;
-+ Great thanks to github copilot, without which I may never write this readme file.